Important Questions & Policies

 17. How are off-campus study programs and universities selected?
 Is there a petition process for alternatives?

-1. Who studies abroad?
+1. Who studies off-campus?

-Everyone studies abroad.
+Everyone studies off-campus.
 We don’t mean “everyone” literally; we mean the full range of students, majors, interests, and backgrounds at Bates – physics majors and French majors, varsity team members and non-members, students involved in extra-curricular activities and students uninvolved in them, students with lots of travel experience and family resources, and students with minimal family resources and no prior international experience.

 2. Where can I study?